 15. My kids enjoyed finishing the puzzle in the morning for their elf.

 17. My kids really enjoy rock climbing, so our elf decided to try it out.
-I used painters tape and hot glued a few rocks onto the tape on the wall.
-I attached a string from the ceiling and secured the elf to the string.
+She used painters tape and hot glued a few rocks onto the tape on the wall.
+There was even a string attached to the ceiling and the elf was secured to the string.

 19. This one always gets lots of laughs and is so easy!
 Upside down or even in the fridge our elf enjoyed a late night snack.